 - For a chocolate edge, try adding a sprinkle of cacao or cocoa powder or make a chocolate sauce to go on top (now this is a nice touch for when you have guests over for breakfast.
 Make a bowl of this muesli and have this sauce on the table for drizzling, along with other toppings if you like such as coconut flakes and seeds.
 To make a lovely chocolate sauce, mix cacao or cocoa powder with a little maple syrup, cinnamon and either yoghurt to make it creamy or a little tahini and melted coconut oil for a richer nuttier flavour and more of a syrup like consistency – this is YUM)

 - For something a bit different, try adding sliced ripe yet firm avocado, why not.
-Avocado works well with all the fruit and yoghurt, it also adds colour, nourishment and a subtle accent flavour.
+Avocado works well with all the fruit and yoghurt, it also adds colour and nourishment.
 With a sweetener or chocolate drizzle on top, this muesli with added avocado is a real a treat.
 A meal for anytime of the day really.

 To read up on Mr Bircher- Brenner, you’ll find a great summary here.